-$\Delta P{60/180s}$ (MW) is the activated power in 60/180 seconds after applying the step signal
+ΔP{180s} (MW) is the activated power 180 seconds after applying the step signal

-$\Delta P{\rm ss}$ (MW) is the steady state FCR-N activation, i.e. the value where the power stabilizes
+ΔP{ss} (MW) is the steady state FCR-N activation, i.e. the value where the power stabilizes as shown in Section 4.7 of the Supporting Document.

-E{supplied} (MWs) is the activated energy 60 seconds after applying the step signal
+E{60s} (MWs) is the activated energy 60 seconds after applying the step signal

-$$E{\text{supplied}} = \int{t{\text{step}}}^{t{\text{step}} + 60s} \Delta P(t) dt$$ (3.1)
+$$E{60s} = \int{t}^{t+60s} \Delta P(t) dt$$ (3.1)

-Figure 3 illustrates an example of the calculation of the performance requirements for one of the steps in Figure 11.
+Figure 2 illustrates an example of the calculation of the performance requirements for one of the steps in the test sequence, shown in Figure 10.

-Figure 3.
+Figure 2.
 Example response, blue, from input frequency, orange, according to FCR-N step test from 50 to 49.9 Hz

 In addition, the dynamic performance is evaluated based on transfer function values of the FCR providing entity obtained from sine in sine out tests.
-The requirement is such that a curve defined by the transfer function values, together with a representation of the power system, shall remain below a pre-defined performance requirement curve, as illustrated in Figure 4.
+The requirement is such that a curve defined by the transfer function values, together with a representation of the power system, shall remain below a pre-defined performance requirement curve, as illustrated in Figure 3.
 The requirement applies to time periods from 10 s to 70 s (including interpolated values between the tested period times).